GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 You then specify which individual modules are needed, either implicitly or explicitly, by the application.

-By default the only directory defined is the target Python interpreter's ``site-packages`` directory which, unless you have installed additional packages, will be empty.
 To edit the list of directories just double-click on the entry to modify or delete.
 To add a new entry just double-click the list after the last entry.

 In many cases you will want to add the ``site-packages`` directory of your host Python interpreter, i.e. the interpreter being used to develop the application,